 Consider all your available options before selling the business.
 If you’ve owned your business only for a short time, it may not reap the financial reward you were hoping for if you sell it now.
 An established business has many financial advantages over a business that is only a few years old.

-Your family or relatives may be interested to run the business themselves, with you in a consulting capacity.
+Your family or relatives may be interested in running the business themselves, with you in a consulting capacity.
 Or your employees may be interested in banding together to buy the company.

 If your gut or intuition tells you that selling the business is the best approach – and your business has done well when you follow your instincts – then do so.